Microsoft/azure-docs.cs-cz/articles/virtual-machines/extensions/dsc-linux.md

 ---
-title: Rozšíření Azure DSC pro Linux
+title: Azure DSC extension for Linux
-description: Nainstaluje OMI a balíčky DSC, které umožní nakonfigurovat virtuální počítač Azure Linux pomocí konfigurace požadovaného stavu.
+description: Installs OMI and DSC packages to allow an Azure Linux VM to be configured using Desired State Configuration.
 services: virtual-machines-linux
 documentationcenter: ''
 author: bobbytreed